Ramb0a/pumpndump/README.md

 > "I may be crazy, but the pNd keeps me from going insane" - Whaleon Jennings

+> "“Dreams have only one owner at a time.
+That's why dreamers hodl pNd.” - Whaleyum Faulker

 > "Ride the Whale...It's Magic" - David [Blainville](https://en.wikipedia.org/wiki/Blainville%27s_beaked_whale), street magician

 ![New Whale Order](nwo.png)